 Too many of us have lived some version of this experience — in our personal and professional lives — as we try to get through a day, as we look for jobs or try to excel in them, and as we find ourselves on the receiving end of demeaning or humiliating comments, not to mention unwanted physical contact.

-To those who say “this is how Alpha men talk behind closed doors,” my reply is this: I’ve known my share of Alpha men who would never speak this way about women.
+To those who say “this is how Alpha men talk behind closed doors,” I say this: I’ve known my share of Alpha men who would never speak this way about women.
 On the contrary.
-Moreover, they would never stoop to “take” what they have not been invited to share.
+Nor would they stoop to “take” what they have not been invited to share.

 Beyond Trump’s appalling use of “it” in reference to a woman, which could not more plainly reflect objectification, let’s consider this: In the context of trying to get, keep, or properly perform one’s job, it’s equally plain to see that looksism, sexist language, and sexually aggressive behaviors affect our ability to make a living.
 We may find ourselves walking a very fine line between keeping food on the table and a roof overhead, and keeping our distance from unwanted harassment or worse, sexually predatory behavior.

-And so, the evidence of Trump’s groping strikes a nerve far beyond reading about his piggish blathering and disrespectful treatment of women.
+The evidence of Trump’s groping strikes a nerve far beyond reading about his piggish blathering and disrespectful treatment of women, and even beyond the emotional scars so many women have thought long buried.

 Curious about the definitions of groping and sexual assault, and the subtle distinctions in some of the words being used in reference to Trump, I found this: